-Accidently marked an email as Read?
+Did you accidentally mark an email as Read?
 You can quickly set it as unread by using a keyboard shortcut.
 Select an email and use Ctrl + U on Windows or Shift + Command + T on Mac to mark it as unread.

-7. Use Search Bar
+7. Use the Search Bar

-Outlook offers an advanced search function to swift find an email that you are looking for.
+Outlook offers an advanced search function to swiftly find an email that you are looking for.
 You can use Ctrl + E on Windows Option + Command + F on Mac to use the filter in the search bar.

 Outlook provides a handy keyboard shortcut to archive mail.
 Select the mail and use Control + E on Mac or E key on Windows to send the email to the Archive menu.